This post has been modified to reflect new information since its original publication.

 You are right to be concerned about identity theft.
-According to Javelin’s 2019 Identity Fraud Study, this crime affected more than 14 million Americans in 2018, with victims losing three times as much money as they did in 2016.
+In 2020, data breaches exposed 37 billion pieces of personal data, a 141% rise from the previous year.
 Moreover, individuals who experience identity theft not only have to deal with the bureaucratic nightmare of reclaiming their identities, but they also must worry about restoring their privacy, their online reputations, and their financial well-being.

 With the constant news coverage and warnings about identity theft, you might assume that it’s only a matter of time before you become a victim.
 However, this is not true.
 In fact, there are several things you can do to reduce the chances of it happening to you.